HeuriGym: An Agentic Benchmark for LLM-Crafted Heuristics in Combinatorial Optimization: Evaluation

 \subsection{Overall Performance}

-For the overall evaluation, we fix the generation temperature at 0, following standard practice in recent LLM benchmarks~\cite{ouyang2025kernelbench,yao2025taubench,phan2025hle}.
+For the overall evaluation, we fix the generation temperature at 0, following standard practice in recent LLM benchmarks~\citep{ouyang2025kernelbench,yao2025taubench,phan2025hle}.
 This ensures deterministic outputs and eliminates randomness across runs.
-Notably, OpenAI’s o-series models only support a fixed temperature of 1.0~\cite{openai_o3_o4}.
-We measure the multi-round performance using the \solvesi\ metric, where $i$ indicates the number of iterations allowed (we use $i=1$, $5$, and $10$).
+Notably, OpenAI's o-series models only support a fixed temperature of 1.0~\citep{openai_o3_o4}.
+We measure the multi-round performance using the \solvesi\ metric, where $i\in\{1,5,10\}$ indicates the number of iterations allowed.

 As shown in Table~\ref{tab:overall}, most LLMs fail to solve a large fraction of test cases within a single attempt, as reflected in the \solve{3}{1} score.
 Increasing the number of iterations generally improves performance across all models.
-For instance, the \texttt{solve}$_{\texttt{\RNum{3}}}$ success rate rises from 53.2\% to 74.8\% for \texttt{GPT-o4-mini} as $i$ increases, underscoring the importance of iterative refinement in improving LLM-generated solutions.
-Among all models, \texttt{GPT-o4-mini} and \texttt{DeepSeek-R1} demonstrate high success rates across multiple iterations, highlighting their stronger program repair capabilities.
+For instance, the \textsc{solve}$_{\textsc{\RNum{3}}}$ success rate rises from 53.2\% to 74.8\% for \GPTmini as $i$ increases, underscoring the importance of iterative refinement in improving LLM-generated solutions.
+Among all models, \GPTmini and \DeepSeekR demonstrate high success rates across multiple iterations, highlighting their stronger program repair capabilities.

-To assess solution quality, we compare the final LLM-generated programs to expert-designed solutions using the weighted QYI metric defined in Section~\ref{subsec:metric}.
-As illustrated in Fig.~\ref{fig:qyi}, a substantial performance gap remains: even the best-performing model, \texttt{Gemini-2.5-Pro}, achieves a QYI of only 0.62, indicating that its solutions are, on average, just 60\% as effective as expert-crafted ones.
-Several models, such as \texttt{LLaMA-3.3} and \texttt{LLaMA-4}, produce results with QYI scores below 30\%, highlighting their limited effectiveness on these tasks.
-We also estimate the API cost for each model and find that \texttt{Gemini-2.5-Flash} offers the best cost-efficiency relative to its achieved QYI.
+To assess solution quality, we compare the final LLM-generated programs to expert-designed solutions using the weighted QYI metric defined in \S~\ref{subsec:metric}.
+As illustrated in Fig.~\ref{fig:qyi}, a substantial performance gap remains: even the best-performing model, \GeminiPro, achieves a QYI of only 0.62, indicating that its solutions are, on average, just 60\% as effective as expert-crafted ones.
+Several models, such as \Llamas and \Llamal, produce results with QYI scores below 30\%, highlighting their limited effectiveness on these tasks.
+We also estimate the API cost for each model and find that \GeminiFlash offers the best cost-efficiency relative to its achieved QYI.